 As the housing credit administrator for the Commonwealth, the Authority administers the Tax Credit Exchange program, which was created by the American Recovery and Reinvestment Act of 2009.
 Grants are received by the Authority and issued to finance the acquisition or construction of qualified low-income housing projects.
-The Authority received and disbursed \$11,053,481 and \$18,079,699 of assistance during the first quarter of fiscal years 2012 and 2011, respectively.
+The Authority received and disbursed \$14,603,896 and \$48,785,999 of assistance during the half of fiscal years 2012 and 2011, respectively.

-U.S. Department of Housing and Urban Development - Tax Credit Assistance Program
+U.S. Department of Housing and Urban Development -- Tax Credit Assistance Program

 The Tax Credit Assistance Program (TCAP) provides grant funding for capital investment in Low Income Housing Tax Credit (LIHTC) projects via a formula-based allocation to state housing credit allocation agencies.
-The Authority is the housing credit administrator in the Commonwealth.
 The housing credit agencies in each state distribute these funds competitively and according to their qualified allocation plan.
-The Authority received and disbursed \$1,699,628 of assistance during the first quarter of fiscal year 2012 and \$9,369,914 during the first quarter fiscal year 2011.
+As the housing credit administrator in the Commonwealth, the Authority received and disbursed \$2,136,594 of assistance during the first nine months of fiscal year 2012 and 19,710,487 during the first nine months of fiscal year 2011.